FOUND SUBJECTS at the Moonspeaker

 The Future of Housework (2018-01-25)

 That is, the future of housework as depicted in most science fiction that I'm familiar with.
 This isn't a subject that I generally spend much thought on, since housework is an unavoidable fact of life, although there are certainly people in denial about it.
 But then it occurred to me that it is precisely the things we hardly think about that could, or even should be given some real consideration in speculative fiction, especially science fiction.
 On one hand, yes, science fiction isn't really about the future.
-On the other, that doesn't change the fact that writers and other artists engaged in working on science fiction works are trying to imagine a different sort of future, and the stuff we forget to think about is what will give away the limits of our imagination, at least for that work at that time.
+On the other, that doesn't change the fact that writers and other artists engaged in working on science fiction works are trying to imagine a different sort of now, and the stuff we forget to think about is what will give away the limits of our imagination, at least for that work at that time.
 Housework is definitely a major source of limits.
 If you don't believe me, take a moment to dig around the index pages of any science fiction fandom you like, and try to find some terms for items that are used to support day to day life.
 Actual day to day life, so not weapons, not military uniforms, not exotic life support apparatus, nor wildly imaginative medical apparatus to insta-fix every horrific injury.
 In other words, the stuff that reminds us inevitably of the fact that humans have bodies, and are bodies, as opposed to various sorts of items that either avoid dealing with that at all, or treat humans as perfect mind-body dualistic units, allowing bodies to be treated as if they were machines and repaired accordingly.
 This is tricky stuff, the habit of avoiding the body and therefore the fullness of being human goes way back, and isn't just a weird product of supposed victorian prudery.

 Let's start with one of the more elaborated and pop culture science fiction universes around, the ever more incoherent Star Trek universe.
 On star ships at least, there are replicators to take care of such tasks as cooking and the dishes, and apparently even the laundry right down to ironing and folding.
 The weird mania for costuming that pretends there are no clothes fastenings and that everyone will happily live in perma-wedgie jumpsuits their whole lives strikes me as quite strange.
 Maybe that sort of pattern is supposed to be easier for the replicators.
 The tie-in novels occasionally mention things that clean floors and furniture, but it seems that there is no longer any dust or anything of that sort that requires sweeping.
+How this squares with the reality of skin, I do not know.
 On the other hand, as soon as people go planet side, it's back to ordinary house work and the reappearance of servants.
 Funny that.
 If we look at Doctor Who, which finally gave up any pretence to coherence at least forty years ago, in the various imagined futures there are no almost homes.
 Lots of military bases, space ships, compounds, and corporate headquarters.
 No places people live who aren't in some kind of uniform unless they are in a "primitive" society.
 I haven't seen the whole of Babylon 5's run, but what I saw was pretty consistent with these two, while Star Wars just inserts the 1950s plus vaguely unfamiliar looking clothes the few times "home life" is unavoidable.

 These are perhaps unfair examples.
 Novels are generally much better, because of course they have much more virtual space and time to world build in.
 Of my more recent reads, I have been quite impressed with Ann Leckie's universe in the Ancillary series.
 My range of steampunk anthologies and weird fiction selections tend to stick to pseudo-victorian depictions for the most part, which shouldn't be surprising but strikes me as quite strange.
 But I suppose the surreal effect of a main character who is a brain in a tank being served tea and crumpets by a perfectly coifed and uniformed house maid is hard to resist.
 Most of the other novels I have read more recently could certainly be considered science fiction, but are often set in the very near future or a very near future alternate universe, so there is not much difference between them and the present.
-They have reason that works in their fictional worlds, and the authors aren't just cribbing from foreign places for effect, which is an unfortunate habit mainstream authors can fall into.
+They have a reason that works in their fictional worlds, and the authors aren't just cribbing from foreign places for effect, which is an unfortunate habit mainstream authors can fall into.
 Among those are books like The Girl in the Road by Monica Byrne and The Golem and the Jinni by Helene Wecker.

 It seems there is a general consensus in the published and popular science fiction imagination that in the future there will be no housework.
 This is kind of a neat idea, I admit.
 I for one am all for a self-cleaning bathroom, or at least self-cleaning toilets, immediately or yesterday if not sooner.
 Ditto self-cleaning floors.
 An easy no muss, no fuss way to deal with dirty dishes and dirty clothes would definitely be worth having.
 Based on the foulness of processed food though, I think getting rid of cooking is an idea dead on arrival.
-Perhaps that merely reflects a significant limit on my imagination, but I find it hard to let go of a notion that I have seen labelled with the word "foison."
+Perhaps that merely reflects a significant limit on my imagination, but I find it hard to let go of a notion that I have seen labelled with the word "foisson."
 I stumbled on this now rare and little-used word in The Red-Headed Girl From the Bog by Patricia Monaghan.
 It refers to the special energy of a substance that renders it live and nourishing.
-So butter that has lost its foison provides no nourishment, even if it otherwise seems fine.
+So butter that has lost its foisson provides no nourishment, even if it otherwise seems fine.
 My meaning here is not that I think all food and drink literally has a magical essence that makes it nourishing.
 Far from it.
 We have a reasonably good idea what makes food nourishing, those obsessively measured and counted vitamins and minerals, let alone proteins and carbohydrates.
 The trouble is that major food processing removes everything but the carbohydrates and may also replace food with substitutes that seem like food but aren't.
 Soy is a big pseudo-food substitute, along with a whole range of petro-chemicals.
 Even without processing and inappropriate replacements, versions of the good stuff produced by chemical processes in factories and laboratories, such as vitamins and various chemicals meant to provide needed minerals have their own issues.
 They aren't bad, but it turns out surprisingly often that the apparently easiest to artificially produce version is also the one that humans have the most trouble absorbing.
 So all together, it seems to me that self cleaning toilets and floors are by far the easier problems for inventors to solve.

 Mind you, perhaps I have this all the wrong way around.
 Maybe the thing that a lack of consideration of how housework might be different or what parts of it might still be present in the future doesn't reveal a failure of imagination.
 Perhaps it simply reflects a popular consensus that nobody is going to spend precious inventing time and brilliance on such stuff, because it just isn't that important.
 Until the toilet backs up, I suppose.
 (Top)